SkillDevs/electric_dart/README.md

 ### Run the Todos example

-Flutter version used: 3.10.X
+Flutter version used: 3.10.x

 This demo is compatible with the `todoMVC` official example [Link](https://github.com/electric-sql/examples).

 1. Run the Electric backend ([Instructions](https://electric-sql.com/docs/overview/examples))

+2. Apply the migrations in Postgres following the Migrations section [here](./todos_flutter/README.md)

-2. From inside the todos_flutter directory: `flutter run`
+3. From inside the todos_flutter directory: `flutter run`

 Note: